-- Termly overview document is completed by year teams. - Weekly planning sheets updated and in place before the beginning of the week.
-They should also be on display in the class and available online.
-All planning should be kept in Planning Folders (binders) that each member of staff keep. - An evaluation for each lesson is written by CT.
+- Year overview document is completed by year teams. - Weekly planning updated and in place before the beginning of the week.
+They must also be available online.
+All planning should be kept in Planning Folders (binders) that each member of staff keep. - An evaluation for each lesson/unit is written by CT.